tier4/caret_doc/docs/design/runtime_processing/runtime_recording.md

 ## Tracepoint

 Runtime recording feature has delayed recording which supports recording activation anytime after a target application launches.
 As a timestamp is given when event is recorded, that for initialization trace point is different from actual time when the trace point is called.
-It is inconvenient for analysis script provided by `CARET_analyze` because it utilizes invocation time of the initialization trace point.
+It is inconvenient for analysis script provided by `caret_analyze` because it utilizes invocation time of the initialization trace point.
 For example, expected time when timer callback is invoked is calculated from initialization time and a given period.
 If only recording time is given, the expected time cannot be calculated correctly.

 To tackle this inconvenience, all initialization trace points have timestamps given respectively when they are called during launch of a target application.